 DNS-Level Content Filtering

-All of the above issues can be easily solved with a single, cost effective solution – A web filter.
+All of the above issues can be easily solved with a single, cost effective solution – A web content filter.
 A web filter allows network administrators to carefully control what users can do online.
 It offers both content control and Wi-Fi security for busses by blocking access to illegal content, preventing malware downloads, and offering protection from phishing.
 Categories of web content can be blocked to create a family-friendly Wi-Fi network and control bandwidth use.

 Traditional web filters require an appliance through which Internet traffic is routed.
 This is a costly way of adding Wi-Fi security for busses.
 A DNS-level filter on the other hand is a low cost, flexible solution that serves the same purpose.
 When a user connects to the Wi-Fi network, the DNS process sends domain names to the name server and the name server returns the IP address associated with the application server.
 When content is filtered at the DNS level, no software needs to be downloaded and no appliances need to be purchased.